 Develop and deploy rich web apps for your enterprise across multiple clouds and devices.

-VMware and Google are collaborating on several projects to make cloud applications more productive, portable, and flexible.
-These projects will enable Java developers to build rich web applications, use Google and VMware performance tools on cloud apps, and for deploying Spring Java applications on Google App Engine.
+VMware and Google are collaborating on several projects to make cloud applications more productive, portable and flexible.
+These projects will enable Java developers to build rich web applications, use Google and VMware performance tools on cloud apps and deploy Spring Java applications on Google App Engine.

 Spring Roo and Google Web Toolkit

 VMware and Google are working together to combine the speed of development of Spring Roo, a next generation rapid application development tool, with the power of the Google Web Toolkit (GWT) to build rich browser apps.
 These GWT powered applications can leverage modern browser technologies such as AJAX and HTML5 to create the most compelling end-user experience on both smart phones and computers.

 The two companies are also collaborating to more tightly integrate VMware’s Spring Insight performance tracing technology within the SpringSource tc Server application server with Google’s Speed Tracer technology to enable end-to-end performance visibility of cloud applications built using Spring and Google Web Toolkit.